WKBA

-WKBA (1550 kHz, "Classic Country 93.1") is a broadcast radio station licensed to Vinton, Virginia, serving Roanoke and the Roanoke Valley in Virginia.
-WKBA is owned and operated by Tinker Creek Broadcasters, Inc. It mostly simulcasts WBRF in Galax, Virginia.
+WKBA (1550 AM, "Classic Country 93.1") is a daytime only broadcast radio station licensed to Vinton, Virginia, serving Roanoke and the Roanoke Valley in Virginia.
+WKBA is owned and operated by Brian Sizer, through licensee Backroads Radio, LLC.
+It mostly simulcasts WBRF in Galax, Virginia.

 Previously, WKBA was a religious station known as "The Ministry Station".

 Translator

 WKBA also broadcasts on the following FM translator: